e-dyn/gloria/doc/source/get_started/installation.rst

     pip install gloria

-to clone and install the package in one step.
+to install the package.
 To verify it is correctly installed, run the following command:

 .. code-block:: console